boltdesignsystem/bolt/packages/components/bolt-button/TESTING.md

 1. And I am looking at the page section "Button Widths"
 1. Then I should see the button "Example full Button"
 1. And the button should have a "full screen" button width
-1. And I should see the button "Example full@small Button"
+1. And I should see the button "Example full-to-auto@small Button"
 1. And the button should have a "full screen" button width

 ## Scenario: Button Widths in mobile browser